Prompt engineering for empathic voice interfaces

 - Hume EVI playground: Test out your system prompts in live conversations with EVI, and see how it responds differently when you change configuration options.

-- OpenAI tokenizer: useful for counting the number of tokens in a system prompt for OpenAI models, which use the same tokenizer (tiktoken).
+- OpenAI tokenizer: Useful for counting the number of tokens in a system prompt for OpenAI models, which use the same tokenizer (tiktoken).

-- OpenAI prompt engineering guidelines: for prompting OpenAI models like GPT-4.
+- OpenAI prompt engineering guidelines: For prompting OpenAI models like GPT-4.

-- Anthropic prompt engineering guidelines: for prompting Anthropic models like Claude 3 Haiku
+- Anthropic prompt engineering guidelines: For prompting Anthropic models like Claude 3 Haiku.

-- Fireworks model playground: for testing out open-source models served on Fireworks.
+- Fireworks model playground: For testing out open-source models served on Fireworks.

 - Vercel AI playground: Try multiple prompts and LLMs in parallel to compare their responses.